 The stickers can be laid out on the corresponding tabs, as a memory aid.
 This way, voters can find out at a glance which races they have yet to vote on.
-An example of how to add this to an already existing ballot is shown on Figure 7.
+An example of how to add this to a standard ballot is shown on Figure 4.
 In this case, gutters on each side of the ballot include indications of where races begin and end with stickers associated with each.
-The gutters can be easily be designed to pull off as a sticker or tear off on perforations.
+The gutters were designed to be to pull off as a sticker making changes to the ballot later harder.